 - Medical tape

 - Pain relievers like Acetaminophen, Ibuprofen or naproxen sodium.

 - Burn cream

 Of course, depending on your own medical needs, you may need to pack some extra items in your first aid kit.
-For example, an Epi-pen if you’re allergic to bees.
+For example, an Epi-pen if you’re allergic to bees or have a food allergy.
 Or, you may need to sunscreen if you burn incredibly easily.